Arronk/My-Coding-Journey/LogR2.md

 The problem was relatively easy tonight but i'd be a bit lost without my debugger at hand!
 Can hopefully get all of week 2 knocked out pretty early into the weekend so I can try and finish off similarities as well for cs50.

+## Day 51: 07.09.2018

+### Progress: Read the first four chapters of the text book for 6.00X Course

+Not sure what to expect from the mid term exam so I thought I'd spend the night revising the text book to see if there was anything more to be gained additional to the videos and exercises.
+To be honest I'm not sure how much value I gained from doing it.
+Planning to get a fair bit of coding in this weekend so watch this space!